 - Listen to a phrase, pause, sing it back and then sing it back with a melodic variation.
 Keep repeating with different improvised variations.

-- listen to a phrase, pause, how would you have played this phrase? where would you have stretched the time or embellished?
+- Listen to a phrase, pause, how would you have played this phrase?
+Where would you have stretched the time or embellished?
 How would that melody sound if it had been you playing it?

 - Repeat 35 but imagine a specific musician playing the phrase instead.
 How would Richie Blackmore have played that lick?